 Offa’s Dyke Path is a stunning national trail that runs for 177 miles along the English-Welsh border

 Anglo-Saxon history is often quite literally under your feet when you walk Offa’s Dyke Path.
 The Dyke is an impressive earthwork built by Offa, King of Mercia in the 8th century.
-It follows a line that marked and defended the border of Mercia (now England) and Wales and there are still miles intact.
+It follows a line that marked and defended the border of Mercia (now England) and Wales and there are still miles of it intact.
 Offa’s Dyke was about 2.5 metres high and 20 metres wide, with the ditch on the Welsh side of the border.

-Researchers believe that Offa may have connected much older defenses to create the continuous Dyke that’s named after him.
+Researchers believe that Offa may have connected much older defences to create the continuous Dyke that’s named after him.
 And I could hardly believe it, but in many places, you actually walk along the top of the Dyke itself.

 Offa’s Dyke Path is not to be missed – I absolutely loved it!